 Unfortunately, sometimes assets are removed from our stock library.
-This is usually because the creator of that asset (for example, the photographer who took the stock photo), has requested their work no longer be available.
+It's most likely because the creator of that asset (for example, the photographer who took the stock photo) has requested their work no longer be available.

 Luckily, our stock library is huge!
 So it should be possible to replace any removed assets with something similar.

 What happens if a stock asset was removed from my video?

 When you open a video in Clipchamp, our backend checks to ensure all stock assets in your video are available.

 A popup will appear on your screen explaining what has happened if a stock video is no longer available.
 You won't be able to export your video if it includes unavailable stock footage until it's fixed.

 You'll still be able to locate the unavailable stock in Your media tab, and your timeline, but it will be in an error state.
 Clicking the asset in your timeline may prompt you to “relink” it, which is helpful if you have a suitable replacement you can upload.

 It's best to replace a removed stock asset with another similar asset.
 Read on to find out how.

 How do I replace a missing stock asset?

 First, search the relevant tab (images, audio, or video) for a suitable replacement.
 Try using keywords in the name of the original removed stock asset.